 Lim Soo Jung as Jeon Seol (present) | Ryu Soo Hyun (past)

 She is a registered veterinarian but quit the job after they had to kill the sick cows because there weren’t enough vaccines to save them.
-She often refers to it as “the cows are still crying” whenever people tell her to get back to her profession.
-(THAT IS SUCH A HEARTBREAKING BACK STORY, MIND YOU)
+She often refers to it as “the cows are still crying” whenever people tell her to go back to her profession.

-She is Han Se Joo’s first and number one fan (FANGIRLS CAN RELATE 💯) until she unstan because of his attitude.
+She is Han Se Joo’s first and number one fan (fangirls and fanboys can relate 💯) until she, in our lingo, unstan because of his attitude.

 Ko Gyung Po as Yoo Jin Oh (present) | Shin Yul (past)

-As the story progress, they found out about each other’s side of the story.
+💭 As the story progressed, they found out about each other’s side of the story.
 I LOVE DIFFERENT POINT OF VIEWS BECAUSE IT HELPS ME UNDERSTAND THE CHARACTERS MORE.

 So, who will save who?
 Who will kill who?
 Who will love who?
 Who will betray who?
 Who will give up?
 Who will resist?
-Tell me after you find out. 🙂
+Let’s chat after you find out. 🙂

 조국은 빼앗겼지만 나에게서 문장을 빼앗을 순 없어